RobertoFalconi/MinimalAPIsTemplate/README.md

 - JWT unsigned and not encrypted for basic knowledge
 - JWS signed with HMAC SHA-256 (HS256) and a symmetric key
 - JWS signed with RSA SHA-512 (RS512) and a X509 Certificate with an asymmetric key
-- JWE encrypted with AES256 with a JWS nested in
+- JWE encrypted with AES256 with one of the just mentioned JWS nested in the JWE
 - Login (authentication) test with one of the generated Bearer token

 Other common examples with Minimal API pattern: